googlecartographer/rfcs/text/0000-landmarks.md

 ## Motivation
 [motivation]: #motivation
 Landmarks translation/orientation can improve SLAM quality.
-Landmarks rendered on the map can be useful for inspection.
+Landmark visualizations can be useful for inspection.

 ## Approach
 [approach]: #approach